apache/kibble-1/docs/source/setup.rst

 Understanding the Components
 ****************************

-Kibble consists of two major components:
+Kibble consists of three major components:

-The Kibble Server (kibble)
-   This is the main database and UI Server.
-It serves as the hub for the scanners to connect to, and provides the overall management of sources as well as the visualizations and API end points.

-The Kibble Scanner Applications (kibble-scanners)
+- web application - this is the user facing part of Apache Kibble.
+Via this ui users can create organizations, configure scanners and most importantly view and analyze the data.
-   This is a collection of scanning applications each designed to work with a specific type of resource (a git repo, a mailing list, a JIRA instance etc) and push compiled data objects to the Kibble Server.
+- scanners - as the name suggest are application designed to work with a specific type of resource (a git repo, a mailing list, a JIRA instance etc) and push compiled data objects to the Kibble Server.
    Some resources only have one scanner plugin, while others may have multiple plugins capable of dealing with specific aspects of a resource.
+- database - an instance of ElasticSearch used by both web application and scanners to share the information.

 The following diagram shows Kibble architecture: